Eric Thames bashes his way into Brewers’ record book

 - Fishing 101 can help parents cope with daughter’s nasty ‘best friend’ | Dear Carolyn

-- So far, Huskies putting together the highest-ranked recruiting class of the Chris Petersen era

-“It is crazy with baseball,” the left-handed slugger said after Milwaukee’s 11-7 win Monday.
-“There are some teams that somehow the ball finds your barrel and there are some teams where you get a good pitch and you swing and it is a foul ball or a strikeout.
+“It is crazy with baseball,” the left-handed slugger said after hitting two homers in Milwaukee’s 11-7 win Monday.
+“There are some teams that somehow the ball finds your barrel, and there are some teams where you get a good pitch and you swing and it is a foul ball or a strikeout.
 I don’t know.”

-Most baseball fans had no idea how Thames’ success overseas would translate to the majors.
-He hit .348 with 124 home runs, 379 RBIs and 64 steals in 388 games in three seasons in the Korea Baseball Organization.
+Most American fans had no idea how Thames’ success overseas would translate to the majors.
+He hit .348 with 124 home runs, 379 RBIs and 64 steals in 388 games during three seasons in South Korea.

-The Brewers signed Thames in November to a $16 million, three-year contract.
-In need of more lefties in the lineup, they cut right handed-hitting first baseman Chris Carter after a 41-homer season that tied for the National League lead to go with Thames.
+The Brewers signed the 30-year-old Thames in November to a $16 million, three-year contract.
+In need of more lefties in the lineup, they cut right handed-hitting first baseman Chris Carter after a 41-homer season that tied for the National League lead

-But Thames had an unremarkable initial stint in the majors, hitting .250 with 21 homers with Toronto and Seattle from 2011 to 2013.
-The Blue Jays drafted Thames in the seventh round of the 2008 amateur draft.
+Thames had an unremarkable initial stint in the majors, hitting .250 with 21 homers with Toronto and Seattle in 2011 and 2012.
+The Blue Jays selected Thames in the seventh round of the 2008 amateur draft.

-Thames has said he learned how to be patient while playing in Korea because while pitchers there don’t throw as hard, they were able to locate their off-speed pitches.
+There was still enough a history, though, to track Thames’ progression all the way back to his days playing college ball at Pepperdine, general manager David Stearns said before Tuesday’s game.
+Thames has said he learned how to be patient while playing in Korea because while pitchers there don’t throw as hard, they were able to locate their offspeed pitches.

+“We do the best we can analytically, but we recognize that can only take us so far and we try to look at some other factors of the ‘why,’ and why is the player having success in his current environment.
+Do we think that those driving forces will translate to the major league level,” Stearns said.

+“In this case we ultimately thought that there was a good chance that the reasons that Eric was having success … in Korea would ultimately translate to the United States,” he added.

-Now he’s processing information about major-league pitching at a quick rate, making adjustments pitch by pitch.
+Now Thames is processing information about major league pitching at a quick rate, making adjustments pitch by pitch.

 “He’s not missing.
 As the saying goes, you may get one good pitch to hit in your at-bat, you don’t want to miss it,” Reds manager Bryan Price said.
 “He’s hit some good pitches too, but he doesn’t miss a mistake.”